abindas123/Task-Flow/README.md

 * `.env` files are ignored using `.gitignore`
 * Passwords are hashed with bcrypt
 * JWT is used for authentication
-* Protected routes are used on the frontend
+* Frontend routes are protected
-* Sensitive credentials should be stored only as environment variables
+* Sensitive credentials are stored only as environment variables

 ---